-Instead consider car modifications that boost its safety and security because they'll reduce your risk of needing to claim and could make your policy cheaper.
+Instead, consider car modifications that boost your car's safety and security.
+This will reduce your risk of needing to claim and could make your policy cheaper.

 These include installing:

-Some insurance companies offer tailored policies if you have a physical disability to help you with disabilities which includes cover for vehicles adapted to help them drive.
+Some insurance companies offer tailored policies if you have a physical disability.

 The cost of insurance for cars with performance or cosmetic modifications is usually more expensive.